JeffHing/angular-cabinet/README.md

     </dt>
     <dd>
     Allows you to rename the directives when they are added to the module.
-The key is the default directive name, and the value is the new directive name.
+The key of the object is the default directive name, and the value is the new directive name.
     </dd>
 </dl>